Skip to main content

 Pending executions

-In the case of tasks being delayed (either intentionally, or a result of overloading), pending executions with caching enabled will become linked together before execution has completed (or started).
+In the case of tasks being delayed (either intentionally, or while waiting to be assigned), pending executions with caching enabled will become linked together before execution has completed (or started).
 For example, with a recursive Fibonacci task, multiple tasks for the same n value that are queued at the same time will be linked together:

 @cf.task(cache=True)